ludwig-ai/ludwig/mkdocs/docs/examples.md

-In this section contains several examples of how to build models with Ludwig for a variety of tasks.
+This section contains several examples of how to build models with Ludwig for a variety of tasks.
 For each task we show an example dataset and a sample model definition that can be used to train a model from that data.

 Basic Kaggle-completition-like example (titanic / house pricing)